Menu

 Summary

-Where can you take this next?
-Swap Tavily for a custom knowledge base and you have an internal research tool.
-Add a citation formatter and you have an academic assistant.
-Replace the writer with a slide generator and you have a presentation builder.
+The beauty of this design is how easy it is to extend.
+Point the researcher at a private knowledge base and you have an internal research tool.
+Plug in a citation formatter and you have an academic helper.
+Swap the writer for a slide builder and you have a deck generator.

-The foundation — typed state, conditional routing, specialized agents, review cycles — applies to any multi-agent system you’ll design in LangGraph.
+The foundation you built here — typed state, flexible routing, focused agents, feedback loops — is the same foundation behind any serious multi-agent system in LangGraph.

 Frequently Asked Questions